all heads of state, authoritarian leaders rely on functioning legal

 10.20 Coffee break

 10.30 Sanctions and Political Economy in Russia.
-Richard Connolly, Director, Centre for Russian, European and Eurasian Studies (CREES), University of Birmingham & Associate Fellow, Russia and Eurasia Programme, Chatham House
+Richard Connolly, Director, Centre for Russian, European and Eurasian Studies (CREES), University of Birmingham & Associate Fellow, Russia and Eurasia Programme, Chatham House.
+Connolly will participate on Skype.

 10.50 Panel discussion and Q&A. Moderator: Jardar Østbø, Associate Professor IFS.